Healthdirect Free Australian health advice you can count on.

 After donating blood, you may get a small bruise where the needle went into your arm.

 Donating blood in Australia is extremely safe and most people feel fine afterwards.
-However, you might occasionally feel light-headed or dizzy.
+However, you may occasionally feel light-headed or dizzy.

 Resources and support